stmidi613/church-site/README.md

 The website is used for the purpose of promoting the gospel and church evangelism.

 It was created using React, Typescript, and Tailwinds.
+It is based on a Wix template.